LennyAtomz138/konane-final-project/README.md

 ===Algorithm===

 Konane with board represented as a matrix (python list of lists).
-Comes with a fully implemented minimax (with alpha-beta pruning) capable game-playing AI.
-The minimax with alpha-beta pruning has no other deviations from the base algorithm.
+Comes with a fully implemented minimax_function (with alpha-beta pruning) capable game-playing AI.
+The minimax_function with alpha-beta pruning has no other deviations from the base algorithm.

-The static evaluation function for minimax simply calculates the number of moves the AI has minus the number of moves the player at that node and returns that value unless that node is a win-state or lose-state whereby it will give it a positive infinite value or a negative infinite value respectively.
+The static evaluation function for minimax_function simply calculates the number of moves the AI has minus the number of moves the player at that node and returns that value unless that node is a win-state or lose-state whereby it will give it a positive infinite value or a negative infinite value respectively.